KoljaB/TurnVoice/README.md

 - `-exoff`, `--extractoff`: Disables extraction of audio from the video file.
 Downloads audio and video from the internet.
 - `-c`, `--clean_audio`: Removes original audio from the final video, resulting in clean synthesis.
 - `-tf`, `--timefile`: Define timestamp file(s) for processing (functions like multiple --from/--to commands).
+- `-p`, `--prompt`: Define a prompt to apply a style change to sentences like "speaking style of captain jack sparrow" [^6]

 > [!TIP]
 > `-i` and `-l` can be used as both positional and optional arguments.